Cragzu/galaxy-brain/README.md

 Our prototype includes a pause/resume button to stop the timer if need be, a time selector for picking how long you'd like your focus and rest periods to last, and ping sounds that play to alert you when the time is up.

 We learned a lot building this project, and are excited to bring it to you!
-Stay safe out there <3
+Stay safe out there :heart:

 ## Try it out!
 [Open our app here!](http://galaxy-brain-dubhacks.s3-website-us-east-1.amazonaws.com/)